yshavit/effesvm_j/notes/bytecode.md

 Pops and discards the topmost element of the stack.

-### parg _N_ -> argValue

-Copies the function argument specified by N onto the stack.
-N is a textual representation of a non-negative integer, 0-indexed.
-For instance, "parg 0" pushes the first argument to the stack.

-Errors if the argument is out of range (that is, is ≥ the number of arguments in the current function).

 ### pvar _N_ -> varValue

 Gets local variable N, and pushes it to the stack.
 The variable itself is unaffected.
 This errors if the variable has not been set, or if N is out of range.

+N is a textual representation of a non-negative integer, 0-indexed.
+For instance, "pvar 0" pushes the first variable to the stack.

 ### svar _N_ @varValue